nejukmaster/ProjectA/ProjectA/Assets/Camera/README.md

 {
   if (tracking)//Run only when tracking is enabled
   {
-    this.transform.position = (trackingObj.transform.position + trackingObj.characterTrackingPoint) + offset; //Set location to track. offset is the relative position of the camera relative to the character. this.transform.LookAt(trackingObj.transform.position + trackingObj.characterTrackingPoint);
+    this.transform.position = (trackingObj.transform.position + trackingObj.characterTrackingPoint) + offset; //Set location to follow. offset is the relative position of the camera from the character. this.transform.LookAt(trackingObj.transform.position + trackingObj.characterTrackingPoint);
     float xAxis = Input.GetAxis("Mouse X");  //Horizontal axis movement of the mouse float yAxis = Input.GetAxis("Mouse Y");  //the vertical axis movement of the mouse